New Wichita fire stations will fill a response time need

 WICHITA, Kan.
-(KSNW) — The Wichita City Council will decide on Tuesday whether to approve money for the design and land acquisition for a new fire station.
+(KSNW) — The Wichita City Council 7-0 to approve money for another new fire station in Wichita.
 It is part of a 10-year plan to add up to nine new fire stations in Wichita.

 “The northwest part of Wichita and the southwest part of Wichita both are growing rapidly, and there’s not enough fire stations for that coverage area,” Council member Bryan Frye said.
 “And so that’s what this is realized is that when you do a better job of responding, we need more resources out there.
 So that’s why those two are next in the queue.
 There are so mu ch more housing units, much more construction in both northwest and southwest.
 We’ve seen growth in apartment units, single-family residential, duplex, business, and these are the fastest-growing parts of Wichita.
 And so when that happens, you need to have resources to be able to keep them safe.”